Credit Inquiry – Hard Pull vs. Soft Pull

 • Recent Search for Credit – 10%

 Keep in mind the range of the FICO score is 300 to 850.
-This means you can’t get a FICO score lower than a 300 and the highest score credit score would be 850.
-So, you’re really working with a range of 550 points (850 – 300 = 550).
+This means you can’t get a FICO score lower than a 300 and the Read Part 4:

 Credit Score Meaning